HappyMod vs Softonic Safety Comparison

 This comparison focuses on download safety and file handling within each platform’s primary ecosystem.

-• HappyMod: The utility installer and its verification ecosystem
+• HappyMod: The Android APK catalog and its file submission system

 • Softonic: Multi-platform software repository (primarily PC/Windows)